osohq/oso/docs/getting-started/list-filtering/index.rst

 List Filtering
 =======================

+With oso, you write your authorization policy directly over your application data.
+The policy encodes who may do what to which resources — but what happens when you have *many* resources, and wish to authorize access to a subset of them?
+For example, suppose you have millions of posts in a social media application created by thousands of users, and regular users are only authorized to view posts from their friends.
+It would be inefficient to fetch all of the posts and authorize them one by one.
+It would be much more efficient to distill from the policy a *filter* that can be applied by the database to return only the authorized posts.
+This idea can be used in any scenario where you need to authorize a subset of a large collection of data.

 The oso policy engine can now produce such filters from your policy.
 Below we'll briefly explain how it works and link to instructions and examples for the supported ORMs (currently Django & SQLAlchemy).